aquino-a/conversion-starter/README.md

 # conversion-starter
-A WPF starter for making text converters and putting them into one gui.
+A WPF class library with a simple GUI for interfacing with custom text converters.

 ## When to use